 Private student loans, also known as alternative education loans, help bridge the gap between the actual cost of your education and the limited amount the government allows you to borrow in its programs.
 Private loans are offered by private lenders and there are no federal forms to complete.

 Some families turn to private education loans when the federal loans don't provide enough money or when they need more flexible repayment options.
-However, since federal education loans are less expensive than and offer better terms than private student loans, you should exhaust your eligibility for federal student loans before resorting to private student loans.
+However, since federal education loans may be less expensive and/or offer better terms than private student loans, you should consider exhausting your eligibility for federal student loans before applying for private student loans.

 Many students take out private education loans in order to finance their education.
 With that, it’s best to get as much information as possible before you begin the process.

 DISCLOSURE ON LENDER INFORMATION

 Before you and your family begin to explore your loan options, we ask that you read the University's Disclosure Concerning Lenders.

 Generally, to be eligible for a private loan you must: